Paul Boutilier

-Paul André Boutilier (born May 3, 1963) is a Canadian former professional ice hockey defenceman who played with several National Hockey League teams in the 1980s.
+Paul André Boutilier (May 3, 1963 – May 14, 2026) was a Canadian professional ice hockey defenceman who played with several National Hockey League teams in the 1980s.
 He was a member of the 1983 Stanley Cup champion New York Islanders.

 Playing career

 Boutilier was born in Sydney, Nova Scotia.
 He starred in the QMJHL with the Sherbrooke Castors in the early 1980s.
-In 1982, he helped the team reach the Memorial Cup finals, however, his team lost to the Kitchener Rangers.
-He was named to the tournament all-star team, and was voted a first-team all-star by the QMJHL.
-Chosen 21st overall by the New York Islanders in the 1981 NHL Entry Draft (ahead of such future NHL stars as Chris Chelios and John Vanbiesbrouck), Boutilier split his first full pro season between the Islanders and the CHL's Indianapolis Checkers.
+In 1982, he helped the team reach the Memorial Cup finals, however, the Castors lost to the Kitchener Rangers.
+Boutilier was named to the tournament all-star team, and was voted a first-team all-star by the QMJHL.
+Chosen 21st overall by the New York Islanders in the 1981 NHL entry draft (ahead of such future NHL stars as Chris Chelios and John Vanbiesbrouck), Boutilier split his first full pro season between the Islanders and the CHL's Indianapolis Checkers.
 He did, however, have his name inscribed on the Stanley Cup in 1983 after appearing in two playoff games for the champion Isles.
 He also attended McGill University during the offseasons.

 Boutilier became a regular on the Islanders' blueline in 1984–85 and recorded a career-best 35 points.
 He scored 34 points the next year and showed a willingness to play rough in his own zone.
-Over the next four years his play was less consistent.
+Over the next four years Boutilier's play was less consistent.
 He moved around the league with the Boston Bruins, Minnesota North Stars, New York Rangers, Winnipeg Jets, and three different minor pro clubs.
-He retired in 1990 after spending most of the year in Switzerland with SC Bern.
+Boutilier retired in 1990 after spending most of the year in Switzerland with SC Bern.